Mohammad1745/graphsql-laravel/README.md

 #### How?

-Imagine a system with authentication system.
+Imagine a system with authentication.
 So, any user is not allowed to access other user data.
 But look at the api call below

 ```